 We devised an algorithmic process (Algorithm 1) that combines a fine-grained taxonomy of risk categories with attack vectors to generate test cases in a top-down manner.
-Specifically, given a prompt template for a specific risk category (Table 9) and its taxonomy (Section 3.1.2), we perform string matching of descriptors from the taxonomy with existing manually written red team questions1 to serve as seed questions.
+Specifically, given a prompt template for a specific risk category (Table 6) and its taxonomy (Section 3.1.2), we perform string matching of descriptors from the taxonomy with existing manually written red team questions1 to serve as seed questions.
 Next, we flatten the taxonomy into a collection of <Axis, Bucket, Descriptor> triples, from which we sample several triples to fill the prompt template with seed questions as in-context examples.
 When sampling triples, we dynamically adjust the sampling probability based on the distribution of triples in the questions already generated.
 This ensures that the final test cases are uniformly distributed across all triples.
+252

 We opted for GPT-3.5-turbo to generate test cases due to its robust instruction-following capabilities, although in practice any LLM could be used for this purpose.
 Utilizing this approach, we ultimately generated approximately 128k test questions, forming a holistic red teaming testbed.
-For a detailed analysis of the taxonomy and test cases, a comparison with existing red teaming datasets, and an explanation of how the fine-grained taxonomy facilitates testing of edge cases, see Appendix A.
+Detailed examples and analyses of the test cases can be found in the Appendix A.